-Name of Issuer: GOLDEN STATE TOBACCO SECURITIZATION CORPORATION Name of Bond Issues: The name of each bond issue is listed on the attached Exhibit 1 (collectively, the "Bonds") Date of Issuance: The dated date of each bond issue is listed on the attached Exhibit 1.
+Name of Issuer: STATE OF CALIFORNIA

+Name of Bond Issues: The name of each bond issue is listed on the attached Exhibit 1

+(collectively, the "Bonds")

+Date of Issuance: The dated date of each bond issue is listed on the attached Exhibit 1.

-NOTICE IS HEREBY GIVEN that the Treasurer of the State of California ("State Treasurer") on behalf of the Golden State Tobacco Securitization Corporation ("Corporation") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to each issue of Bonds as required by the Continuing Disclosure Certificates ("Disclosure Certificates") identified on the attached Exhibit 1.
-The Corporation is required by such Disclosure Certificates to file an Annual Report no later than April 1 of each year and include in such Annual Report either (1) audited financial statements of the State of California ("State") if available, or (2) if audited financial statements of the State are not available at the time the Annual Report is required to be filed, unaudited financial statements.
+NOTICE IS HEREBY GIVEN that the State of California ("State") has not filed with the Municipal Securities Rulemaking Board ("MSRB") a complete Annual Report with respect to each issue of the Bonds as required by the Continuing Disclosure Certificates ("Disclosure Certificates") identified on the attached Exhibit 1.
+The State is required by such Disclosure Certificates to file an Annual Report no later than April 1 of each year and include in such Annual Report either (1) audited financial statements if available, or (2) if audited financial statements are not available at the time the Annual Report is required to be filed, unaudited financial statements.